-Members of the Department's "upper echelon” were involved in multiple forms of corruption.
-They were managing crimes and criminals out of the Sheriff's "intelligence office”, and those who either failed to split the proceeds of crime or threatened to talk about the criminal conspiracy were eliminated by set-up shootings.
-These same high ranking officers took over the Goldman kidnapping investigation from the first day.
-The organized crime figures who controlled them also dominated other branches of government and official offices, sufficient to control the entire system.
+Members of the Department's "upper echelon" engaged in various forms of corruption, managing crimes and criminals out of the Sheriff's "intelligence office."
+Those who didn't share the proceeds of crime or threatened to expose the conspiracy were eliminated through set-up shootings.
+High-ranking officers involved in the Goldman kidnapping investigation were controlled by organized crime figures who also dominated other branches of government and official offices, enabling them to manipulate the entire system.

-By 1966, the collaboration between law enforcement, burglars, and organized crime had become its own crime wave.
-However the pressures and threats of the partnership had gotten out of control.
-High ranking police officials, involved in sharing in the proceeds from particular targets, were concerned that the flow of money could be stopped.
-The risk of exposure by burglars testifying before grand juries and the perceived increase of crooks withholding more than their allotted share of the loot combined to create a dangerous scenario of retribution and consequences.
+By 1966, the collaboration between law enforcement, burglars, and organized crime evolved into a crime wave.
+However, the partnership became unstable due to pressures and threats.
+High-ranking police officials, who shared the proceeds from specific targets, worried about losing their cash flow.
+The risk of exposure by burglars testifying before grand juries and the perceived increase of criminals withholding their share of loot contributed to a dangerous situation filled with retribution and consequences.

-Shootings occurred as a means of protecting this major source of cash flow.
-In several cases with striking similarities, burglars were killed by county Sheriff's deputies or municipal police officers.
-Burglars were assigned to do specific thefts or invited to attend a "meeting”.
-Deputies or officers were waiting – inside – for the burglars to arrive.
-Often, neither the burglars or the waiting detectives knew that they were both being directed by the same people.
-Crossing the threshold of doorways, each burglar was blown away – usually by multiple shotgun blasts.
+Shootings were carried out to protect this significant source of income.
+In several strikingly similar cases, burglars were killed by county Sheriff's deputies or municipal police officers.
+Burglars were assigned specific thefts or invited to a "meeting," where deputies or officers waited inside.
+Often, neither party knew they were being directed by the same people.
+As burglars crossed the threshold, they were killed in a hail of gunfire.

-Witness statements and physical evidence were gathered, and then ignored, by the investigating authorities from the same sheriff's department.
-Records and statements made at the scenes said that there was no warning at all, that as the burglars entered the door they were promptly killed in an onslaught of gunfire.
-There is evidence that at least six burglars were killed as part of this manipulation and murder scheme run by ranking law enforcement officials.
+Witness statements and physical evidence were collected but ignored by investigating authorities from the same sheriff's department.
+Records and statements made at the scenes indicated that as burglars entered, they were instantly killed without warning.
+Evidence suggests at least six burglars were killed as part of this manipulation and murder scheme led by high-ranking law enforcement officials.

-Tommy Griffin in 1963 was apparently the first of this series of murders.
-Then in 1966 as the heat on the system grew, at least five more of these apparently planned events took place, ending the lives of Arthur Dyas, John LaMedica, Alfred McCurdy, Christopher McCary, and Bobby Williams.
+Tommy Griffin in 1963 was seemingly the first of this series of murders.
+In 1966, as the pressure on the system intensified, at least five more of these planned events took place, claiming the lives of Arthur Dyas, John LaMedica, Alfred McCurdy, Christopher McCary, and Bobby Williams.

-Between the deaths caused by members of organized crime, and those caused by members of official agencies, the time period of Danny Goldman's kidnapping and murder was a dangerous time that left many victims in its wake.
-It was part and parcel of activities that stretched back into the 1950’s as conspiracies run by Santo Trafficante and Meyer Lansky worked to take control over gambling and other criminal ventures throughout the State of Florida.
-Five decades later, murders of innocent victims and criminals remain unsolved and officially ignored.
-There are at least four young people who have been missing without adequate, accurate explanation or answers for decades.
-The citizens investigation has filled the void and moved all of these cases towards public awareness and honorable resolution.
+The period surrounding Danny Goldman's kidnapping and murder was fraught with danger, leaving numerous victims in its wake.
+This was part of activities stretching back to the 1950s, as conspiracies led by Santo Trafficante and Meyer Lansky sought control over gambling and other criminal ventures throughout Florida.
+Five decades later, the murders of innocent victims and criminals remain unsolved and officially ignored.
+At least four young people have been missing without adequate explanations or answers for decades.
+The civilian investigation has filled the void, bringing these cases to public awareness and moving them towards an honorable resolution.